 This is a piece of fantasy flash fiction (414 words) that I originally wrote in 2015 for an online contest.
 It reached the finals, but didn’t win.
 I still like it.
 This is a slightly revised and (I think) better version.

-I picture this story taking place somewhere in my second series, which is now under preparation.
+I picture this story taking place somewhere in the Orange Storm series.
 The story is set on Earth.
 Portals have opened between Earth and another world in another universe.
 Stuff starts appearing—including practitioners of black magic—and someone’s got to sort it out…

 Jay was cold and scared.